matt1/byexample.xyz/_examples/javascript/collections.md

  * Returning 0 means leave `a` & `b` as they are (compared to each other)
  * Returning 1 means `b` should be below `a`

-Technically you can return any values less than or greater than 0 (so e.g. `-34534` or `10` are also fine) which gives you some flexibility in your algorithm.
+Technically you can return any values less than or greater than 0 (so e.g. `-34534` or `10` are also fine) which gives you some flexibility in your algorithm - e.g. often you will just see code where the compare function simply does something like `return a - b;`

 ## Getting the Min & Max from an Array of Objects